 What is Small Business Saturday?

-Small Business Saturday is a shopping holiday that got its start from an American Express campaign in 2010.
-The goal then is the same as it is now: to help small businesses compete
+Small Business Saturday is a shopping holiday that started from an American Express campaign in 2010.
+The goal then is the same now: to help small businesses compete

-This year, Small Business Saturday is on Saturday, November 27.
+This year, Small Business Saturday is on Saturday, November 26.

-Online marketing for Small Business Saturday
+Online marketing ideas for Small Business Saturday

 Digital marketing can leverage your business whether you have a brick-and-mortar store or operate entirely online.